thedataquarry/zola-blog/content/posts/rust-is-supercharging-python/index.md

 A blog post on Python and data engineering isn't complete without mentioning the data validation library, Pydantic.
 Because data cleansing and type validation are repetitive tasks that are run millions or billions of times during typical ETL jobs, running these using a performance-driven language like Rust can have huge consequences in terms of carbon emissions long-term.

 In July 2023, Pydantic v2 was released, and as I describe in [my other post on Pydantic](../why-pydantic-v2-matters/), because the new version is written in Rust, it's blazing fast 🔥.
-Depending on your use case, Pydantic v2 can be anywhere from 5x-10x faster than v1, purely on the basis of its underlying Rust bindings.
+Depending on your use case and how you write your code, Pydantic v2 can be up to 12x faster than v1, due to optimizations and funtionalities implemented at the lower levels in Rust.

 ## Delta Lake